Powerlearnproject/se-day1-assignment-glorychioma/README.md

 Customizes responses – Allows users to control AI behavior for specific tasks to get personalized answers.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague prompt: Mention the largest city in kilometers.
+Improved prompt: Mention the largest city in Nigeria, in terms of land area covered in Kilometers squared according to the google map.

+The improved prompt is more effective because the request is clear, well-specified withiout any extra or irrelevant backgorund content.
+Unlike like the vague prompt that is not specific to which area the model should generate the largest city from.
+It makes the prompt unclear.